pasekji/bi-eha/imgur-bug-bounty.md

 ?>
 ```

-#### Medium level security Command Injection
+#### Medium-level security Command Injection
-The developer has read up on some of the issues with command injection, and placed in various pattern patching to filter the input.
+The developer has read up on some of the issues with command injection and placed in various pattern matching to filter the input.
 However, this isn't enough.
 Various other system syntaxes can be used to break out of the desired command.

 ##### Medium level security Command Injection vulnerable application